flairNLP/flair/resources/docs/TUTORIAL_3_WORD_EMBEDDING.md

     print(token.embedding)
 ```

 This prints out the tokens and their embeddings.
-GloVe embeddings are Pytorch vectors of dimensionality 100.
+GloVe embeddings are PyTorch vectors of dimensionality 100.

 You choose which pre-trained embeddings you load by passing the appropriate
 id string to the constructor of the `WordEmbeddings` class.
 Typically, you use